-In the icy courtyard of the Israeli embassy in Warsaw, an old man stood alone, waiting.
-He was just bones, almost no flesh.
-His cheekbones protruded; his eyes had a deadened look.
-Despite the bitter cold of the Polish winter, his clothes were in tatters.
+In the icy courtyard of the Israeli embassy in Warsaw, an elderly man stood alone, waiting.
+He was just skin and bones, with almost no flesh left.
+His cheekbones protruded, and his eyes had a deadened look.
+Despite the bitter cold of the Polish winter, his clothes were tattered and worn.

 Duvdevani noticed the old man standing in the corner.
 He realized that the man was waiting for him to finish speaking with the other Polish Jews gathered at the embassy courtyard.